matthewfeickert/nvidia-gpu-ml-library-test/README.md

-# Nvidia GPU ML library test
+# NVIDIA GPU ML library test

-Simple tests for JAX, PyTorch, and TensorFlow to test if the installed Nvidia drivers are being properly picked up
+Simple tests for JAX, PyTorch, and TensorFlow to test if the installed NVIDIA drivers are being properly picked up.

 ## Setup

+### Installing Python Libraries

-After installing the proper Nvidia drivers for your system create a Python virtual environment and install the base libraires
+Create a Python virtual environment and install the base libraries

 ```
 python -m pip install -r requirements.txt
 ```

+### Installing NVIDIA Drivers and CUDA Libraries

+These instructions assume working on Ubuntu 20.04 LTS.

+### Ubuntu NVIDIA Drivers

+Now that the system NVIDIA drivers are installed the necessary requirements can be stepped through or the different machine learning backends in order (from easiest to hardest).

+### PyTorch

+PyTorch makes things very easy by [packaging all of the necessary CUDA libraries with its binary distirbutions](https://discuss.pytorch.org/t/newbie-question-what-are-the-prerequisites-for-running-pytorch-with-gpu/698/3) (which is why they are so huge).
+So by `pip` installing the `torch` wheel all necessary libraries are installed.

+### JAX

-From here the [GPU version of `jaxlib` will need to be installed](https://github.com/google/jax#pip-installation), and can be determined from the version of `jaxlib` that was installed from PyPI and the version of CUDA installed.
+The [GPU version of `jaxlib` will need to be installed](https://github.com/google/jax#pip-installation), and can be determined from the version of `jaxlib` that was installed from PyPI and the version of CUDA installed.
 The GPU release can be installed from Google with

 ```